Who is Doug Mulford?

 Note: I used AI assistance to help write and structure this website, but I want to be absolutely clear—this is a true story.
 Every detail, every date, every dollar amount, and every interaction described here actually happened.
 The events are real, the financial loss was real, and the warning is genuine.

 Hi, I'm Doug.
 Well, not really.
-I'm the guy Doug left hanging after I generously loaned him $200,000.
+I'm the guy Doug left hanging after I generously loaned him a six-figure sum.
 Let me take you on a rollercoaster ride through this wild tale of trust, betrayal, and canned cocktails.

 I found myself in Atlanta, eyeballing his production facility and sipping on his concoctions.
 They weren't exactly world-class, but hey, I've seen worse stuff fly off liquor store shelves.
 So, with a thumbs-up from yours truly, Doug's business dreams were off to the races.